cmac-duke/physical-computing/_docs/tutorials/particle-pub-sub.md

 ### Use IFTTT to use Email to Change the LED's color

 You can also create a webpage to control your Photon using the [Particle API JS](https://docs.particle.io/reference/javascript/).
-However, given that we're already a bit familiar with IFTTT from Part I above, let's use it to control our device via email.
+However, given that we're already a bit familiar with IFTTT from Project 1 above, let's use it to control our device via email.

 1. Visit [https://ifttt.com/my_applets](https://ifttt.com/my_applets)